gordonguthrie/rappel/README.md

 To start `rappel` you should run the following commands inside the docker container:

-Due to the dependency build problems you need to manually build `LFE` first.
-This nees to be fixed
+Due to the dependency build problems you need to manually build `LFE` first and then pometo manually.
+This nees to be fixed.

 ```
 cd /lfe
 rebar3 compile
 cd /rappel
 mix deps.get
+mix deps.compile pometo
 iex -S mix phx.server
 ```